Louise Bourgeois: Maman

 In the late 1990s, Bourgeois began using the spider as a central image in her art.
 Maman, which stands more than nine metres high, is a steel and marble sculpture from which an edition of six bronzes were subsequently cast.
-It first made an appearance as part of Bourgeois's commission for The Unilever Series for Tate Modern's Turbine Hall in 2000, and recently, the sculpture was installed at the Qatar National Convention Centre in Doha, Qatar.
-Her largest spider sculpture titled Maman stands at over 30 ft and has been installed in numerous locations around the world.
+It first made an appearance as part of Bourgeois's commission for The Unilever Series for Tate Modern's Turbine Hall in 2000.
+The bronze casts of Maman reside in the permanent collections of many notable institutions including the Qatar National Convention Centre in Doha, Qatar and the National Gallery of Canada in Ottawa, ON.

-It is the largest Spider sculpture ever made by Bourgeois.
+Maman is the largest Spider sculpture ever made by Bourgeois.

 Moreover, Maman alludes to the strength of her mother, with metaphors of spinning, weaving, nurture and protection.
 The prevalence of the spider motif in her work has given rise to her nickname as Spiderwoman.

 The Spider is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver.
 My family was in the business of tapestry restoration, and my mother was in charge of the workshop.
 Like spiders, my mother was very clever.
 Spiders are friendly presences that eat mosquitoes.
 We know that mosquitoes spread diseases and are therefore unwanted.
 So, spiders are helpful and protective, just like my mother.